What Jobs Can I Get With a Biochemistry Degree?

 Career Path to Becoming a Medicinal Chemist

 After obtaining a biochemistry degree, one potential career path is to become a medicinal chemist.
 Medicinal chemists play a crucial role in developing new drugs and improving existing medications.
-They utilise their knowledge of biochemistry and chemistry to design and synthesise compounds that have the potential to become effective pharmaceutical treatments.
+They use their knowledge of biochemistry and chemistry to design and synthesise compounds that have the potential to become effective pharmaceutical treatments.
 This career path offers the opportunity to contribute to advancements in the medical field and make a significant impact on healthcare and patient well-being.

 Research Associate Roles in Life Science